 Advection Equation (2D)

-\[\begin{equation} \frac{\partial{T}}{\partial{t}} = -v_x \left(\frac{\partial{T}}{\partial{x}}\right) - -v_y \left(\frac{\partial{T}}{\partial{y}}\right), \end{equation}\]
+\[\begin{equation} \frac{\partial{T}}{\partial{t}} = -v_x \left(\frac{\partial{T}}{\partial{x}}\right) - v_y \left(\frac{\partial{T}}{\partial{y}}\right), \end{equation}\]

 where $T$ is the temperature [K], $t$ is the time [s], and $v_x$ and $v_y$ are the velocities in the $x$- and $y$-direction, respectively.
+In contrast to the 1D case, velocity generally varies in space and time in 2D applications.

 The finite difference approximations of the different discretization schemes do not vary significantly from the 1D case.
 For more theoretical background, please refer to the 1D documentation.